synergy-design-system/synergy-design-system/packages/components/BREAKING_CHANGES.md

 **Reason**:

 The properties `show-burger-menu` and `burger-menu-visible` where hard to reason about and not aligned with design.
-They where replaced with an easier to use `burger-menu` property that has one of these different variants: `"hidden"`, `"closed"` or `"opened"`.
+They where replaced with an easier to use `burger-menu` property that has one of these different variants: `"hidden"`, `"closed"` or `"open"`.

 **Migration Steps**: